TrickingApi/trickingapi/README.md

 - New Feature/Bugfix?
   - Write some code, fix something, and add a test to prove that it works. *No pull request will be accepted without tests passing, or without new tests if new features are added.*
-  - For new API endpoints make sure to do the following
+  - For new API endpoints make sure to do the following:
     - [ ] Add declarative comments above request handlers following https://swaggo.github.io/swaggo.io/declarative_comments_format/api_operation.html
     - [ ] Add unit tests for the respective route
-    - [ ] Run swag init for updating documentation
+    - PRs will not be approved for new endpoints without completing the two tasks above ^^^
-    - PRs will not be approved for new endpoints without completing the three tasks above ^^^
+    - Even though official documentation is maintained through postman, we will still be using swaggo declarative comments for best coding practices :D

 Data Update?